 Step 4 – Arrange Your Herb Bouquet

 Fill a mason jar partially with cool water.
-Gather the herbs into a bouquet and place in the jar.
+Gather the herbs into a bouquet and place them in the jar.

 You want to make sure the stem bottoms are submerged in the water.

 Cover the herbs with a plastic sandwich bag and secure a rubber band at the top of the jar.
+The idea is to keep as much air out of the bag as possible.

 Step 5 – Store In The Fridge

 Place the herbs in your fridge.
-We usually store ours on the middle shelf if the herbs are tall like this flat-leaf parsley.
+We usually store ours on the top or middle shelf if the herbs are tall like this flat-leaf parsley.
+But you can put them anywhere in the fridge you want.

 For the best results: